 Antibiograms are important tools for healthcare professionals to classify types of bacteria found in cultures, to identify patterns of antibiotic susceptibility in those bacteria, and to track changes in antibiotic susceptibility over time.
 They are an important component in monitoring trends in antimicrobial resistance across healthcare settings to determine the most appropriate agents for initial empirical antimicrobial therapy as well as to target efforts to reduce inappropriate antibiotic use.

-This webinar will provide a brief explanation of antibiograms and will delve into their value in acute care, long-term care and outpatient settings and the community.
-Using antibiograms to support improved antibiotic use in the broader community will also be discussed.
+This webinar provided a brief explanation of antibiograms and will delve into their value in acute care, long-term care and outpatient settings and the community.
+Using antibiograms to support improved antibiotic use in the broader community was also discussed.